mafoxcs/small-python-projects/README.md

 _Modify multiline strings to display a 3D view._

+### **Project 46, Million Dice Roll Statistics Simulator:** Explore the probability results of rolling a set of dice one million times.

+_Learn how computers crunch large quantities of numbers._

 ### **Project 64, Seven-Segment Display Module:** A display like those used in calculators and microwave ovens.

 _Create modules for use in other programs._